Hanani-Tutte for approximating maps of graphs: Normal form and derivative

 The \emphh{derivative} $(G,H,\varphi)'$ of $(G,H,\varphi)$, where $(G,H,\varphi)$ is $\mathbb{Z}_2$-approximable and in the normal form, is the instance obtained from the derivative of the corresponding instance in the subdivided normal form by suppressing every vertex $v_s$ of degree $2$ in $V_s$ and its image $\varphi(v_s)$ in $H'$, and eliminating multiple edges in $H'$. \end{definition}

-\begin{remark} Since $(G',H',\varphi')$ is defined only for instances in the (subdivided) normal form, by derivating an instance, which is not in the normal form, we will mean an operation that, first, brings the instance into the normal form, and second, applies the derivative to the instance.
-We take the liberty of denoting by $G',H'$ and $\varphi'$ an object that does not depend only on $G,H$ and $\varphi$, respectively, but on the whole instance $(G,H,\varphi)$. \end{remark}
+\begin{remark} Since $(G',H',\varphi')$ is defined only for instances in the (subdivided) normal form, by derivating an instance, which is not in the normal form, we will mean an operation that, first, brings the instance into the normal form by a deterministic algorithm thereby constructing $V_s$, and second, applies the derivative to the instance.
+Here, the construction of $V_s$ and $(G',H',\varphi')$ will depend besides $(G,H,\varphi)$ also on its $\mathbb{Z}_2$-approximation $\psi_0$.
+We take the liberty of denoting by $G',H'$ and $\varphi'$ an object that does not depend only on $G,H$ and $\varphi$, respectively, but on the whole instance $(G,H,\varphi)$ and $\psi_0$. \end{remark}

 A derivative of $(G',H',\varphi')$ is then denoted by $(G^{(2)},H^{(2)},\varphi^{(2)})$, and in general we put $(G^{(i)},H^{(i)},\varphi^{(i)})=(G^{(i-1)},H^{(i-1)},\varphi^{(i-1)})'$.

 In Section~\ref{sec:derivative_z2approx}, we show that if $(G,H,\varphi)$ in the normal form is $\mathbb{Z}_2$-approximable then $(G',H',\varphi')$ is $\mathbb{Z}_2$-approximable as well.
 More precisely, we prove the following claim.